Pfarrer/brianp.de/content/posts/2020/replacing-cr2032-with-solar-panel-super-capacitor/index.md

 +++
-title = "Replacing a CR2032 Battery with a 3 V Solar Panel and a Super Capacitor" date = "2020-08-03" tags = [
+title = "Replacing a Battery with a Solar Panel and a Super Capacitor" date = "2020-08-03" tags = [
     "CR2032",